Please note that Tapas no longer supports Internet Explorer.

 “I see.”
 It was cold.
 Even with the countless rays of sun lighting up this huge room big enough to fit four of my old rooms, it was cold.

 “Can you remove these flowers for me?”
-The maid assigned to guide me paused for a second.

-“Of course, Miss.”
-With a swift hand, the flowers on the circular table got removed, vase and all.
+The maid attending to me paused for a second.
+“Of course, miss.”
+With a swift hand, the flowers on the table in the middle of my room were removed, vase and all.

 “Thank you, that’ll be all.”
 She excused herself and left me alone in the huge room.

 At the head of the table sat my grandfather, Duke Nikodemus.
 To his right, my father and mom.
-I sat opposite of her, making the seat between the Duke and I empty.
+I sat opposite of her, making the seat between the Duke and I, empty.

-A new dish replaced my bowl of soup.
+A new dish replaced my now empty bowl of soup.
 Amazing.
 You get to eat twice in one sitting?
-Soup had been easy enough, a single spoon had been placed among the numerous utensils, but this was a steak.
-Which fork should I use?
-The one with three tips, four tips or the rare five-tipped fork?
-I copied what my mom was doing.
+Soup had been easy enough to choose an utensil for.
+Only a single spoon had been placed among the numerous utensils after all, but this new dish was a steak.

 Rub, rub.
-The thick piece of meat sitting on my plate slid around in the sauce, painting the whole porcelain plate brown.
-Cutting it had been no problem, but my left hand couldn’t anchor the steak properly.
+The thick piece of meat sitting on my plate slid around in the sauce, painting the whole plate brown.
+Cutting into it was no problem, but my left hand.
+It couldn’t anchor the steak properly.
 I couldn’t press my fork down hard enough.
-Rub, rub, it slid each time I moved my knife.
-Rub, rub, rub– My plate disappeared.
-A new one with an already cut up piece of flesh presented itself to me.
-My father had swapped our plates.

-“Tsk, she doesn’t even know how to use a fork and knife.
+“Tsk, she doesn’t even know how to use a fork and knife?
 What have you been teaching her?”

 After dinner, I went around to explore the estate.
 Like a museum, several paintings hung on the walls in the halls, in the rooms that weren’t locked, and even in the bathrooms.
 There was one particular painting that took my attention, rooting me on the spot.